 What could be the top reasons why people cheat?

-According to a private investigator, 23% of the men said the leading cause of the affair was lack of sexual satisfaction, while 28% of the women said the cause of the affair was lack of emotional satisfaction.
+A study conducted by Trustify in 2018 revealed that men (23%) consider lack of sexual satisfaction as the leading cause of the affair, while women (28%) blame it on the lack of emotional satisfaction.
 In addition to the lack of sexual satisfaction in their marriages, a desire for more attention (14%) and a desire for a new experience (14%) were among the top reasons men committed infidelity.
 For women, 22% said the reason they were unfaithful was a desire to seek revenge.
 Surprisingly, of those who answered, no one selected “no longer romantically interested in my spouse” or “romantically interested in someone new.”

 How many would cheat if they knew they’d never get caught?